-- 4. The minimum loss requirements are met: - If the victim is under age 60, there must be a minimum loss of \$100 from any combination of benefits offered by VCAP. - If the victim is age 60 or older, then no minimum loss is required. - 5.
-The victim fully cooperates with law enforcement, VCAP and the courts, unless good cause is shown.
+- 4. The minimum loss requirements are met: - For crimes occurring prior to 9/8/2022, if the victim is under age 60, there must be a minimum loss of \$100 from any combination of benefits offered by VCAP. - If the victim is age 60 or older, then no minimum loss is required. - For crimes occurring on or after 9/8/2022, if the victim is under age 60, there must be a minimum loss of \$50 from any combination of benefits offered by VCAP. - If the victim or claimant is age 60 or older, then no minimum loss is required.

+5. The victim fully cooperates with law enforcement, VCAP and the courts, unless good cause is shown.

-Examples of good cause for non cooperation include:
+Examples of good cause for non-cooperation include: